The Word of the Lord always comes with a specific purpose, which HE will fulfill.

 The LIVING WORD of GOD came to US!
 (Luke 2:6-20)

-And still the Word of the Lord comes to earth, into earthen vessels (II Cor.4:7), where it is stored,… Click To Tweet
+And still the Word of the Lord comes to earth, into earthen vessels (II Cor.4:7), where it is stored, breathed upon by the Holy Spirit, and communicated to others as LIFE, through us!
+Click To Tweet

 This is ADVENT.
 This word is translated from the Latin and means to “come into”.
 The Lord Jesus Christ came into the world–the Living Word of God made flesh (John 1:1; Rev.19:13)– to redeem us from the curse, dominion, and consequences of sin.
 Still, the Word of the Lord comes to earth into earthen vessels (II Cor.4:7); here it is stored, breathed upon by the Holy Spirit and communicated to others as LIFE, through us!
 It comes through messages from our pastors (Eph.4:11), through our individual studying of the Bible and through fellowship around it with each other.
 He sends it and it enters into us.
 The Word gives Light (Psa.119:105).
 It heals and delivers us (Psa.107;20).
 It leads and guides us (Psa.119:133).
 This unfathomably precious Word of God!
 One day, the Living Word of God will come for us in the clouds (I Thess.4:15-17)…. coming to us once again as He did some 2,000 years ago.
 This time, however, He comes to receive us as His Bride: an eternal purpose which has existed since Eternity Past– finally fulfilled in time!